The Massachusetts Police Officer Exam: Your Path to Law Enforcement in 2026

 What is the Massachusetts State Police Exam?

-• Ability Test - this section measures verbal, inductive, deductive, information ordering and problem sensitivity abilities.
+• Cognitive Ability Test - Measures verbal reasoning, inductive reasoning, deductive reasoning, information ordering, and problem sensitivity.
 It is considered to be the more challenging section of the MA state police exam, which contains 30 multiple-choice questions, and takes approximately 75 minutes to complete.

-• Life Experience Survey - this section measures personal attributes related to your experience and history.
-It includes 75 questions and takes approximately 35 minutes to complete.
+• Life Experience Survey - Measures personal attributes, past experiences, and behavioral tendencies related to job performance.
+It includes 75 questions and typically takes about 35 minutes to complete.

 Massachusetts State Police Exam: Free Sample Questions